Easy Flower Science Fair Project

-- 8 oz. tap water and 1 TB Florist additive.
+- 8 oz. tap water and 1 TB Floralife.

 4. According to the best practices of florists, the flower stems will be re-cut and placed in fresh solutions every 2 days.

-5. The condition of the flowers will be observed once each day and recorded for 14 days, or until none remain in the vases.
+5. The condition of each specimen will be observed once each day and recorded for 14 days, or until none remain in the vases.
 The number of flowers remaining in each solution will be recorded daily.
-Notes will be made about flowers looking wilted, brown around the edges or drooping.
+Notes will be made about whether a specimen is wilted, brown around the edges or drooping.

-6. After their condition is recorded, flowers which are wilted, brown on the edges or drooping will be removed from their containers to prevent any bacteria from hurting the others in the container.
-Remaining flowers will continue in the experiment.
+6. After their condition is recorded, specimens which are wilted, brown on the edges or drooping will be removed from their containers to prevent any bacteria from hurting the others in the container.
+Remaining specimens will continue in the experiment.

 My hypothesis was incorrect that 7-Up would keep flowers alive the longest.
-7-up, sugar water and floral additive all kept the flowers at Stage 1 for 7 days (the guarantee given on the flowers when they were purchased), and actually kept flowers fresh for display for 21 days.
+7-up, sugar water, and floral additive all kept them at Stage 1 for 7 days (the guarantee stated on the label when they were purchased), and actually kept them fresh for display for 21 days.
 Here are some of the details of my results:

-Tap water (negative control), aspirin water and Listerine also kept the flowers fresh for 7 days.
+- Tap water (negative control), aspirin water, and Listerine also kept them fresh for 7 days.
 All of the other homemade solutions found in my research did worse than tap water.
 In fact, most of the ones in Clorox, salt, salt and vinegar and distilled water solutions reached Stage 4 in less than 7 days and showed significant wilting and color change quickly by day 4.

-By 14 days, the sugar water flowers were freshest.
-One 7-Up flower was brown in the center, and all Floral Life flowers had brown centers.
+- By 14 days, the sugar water specimens were freshest.
+One 7-Up specimen was brown in the center, and all Floralife specimens had brown centers.

-At 21 days, the sugar water flowers still had no browning but did have a significant wilt.
-The 7-Up flowers had wilted.
-The floral additive ones had the same brown spots but the petals had not wilted.
+- At 21 days, the sugar water ones still had no browning but did have a significant wilt.
+The 7-Up specimens had wilted.
+The Floralife ones had the same brown spots but the petals had not wilted.